seonman/HarmanDeveloperDocs/docs/_build/html/_sources/api.txt

 initializeHKWirelessController()
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Initializes and starts HKWirelessHD controller.
 This API requires a license key as string.
-If the input license key fails in key validation, then the API returns -1 as result.
+If the input license key fails in key validation, then the API returns -1.
 If it is successful, return 0.

+The license key will be delivered to you once you sign on to developer.harman.com.
+Until it is delivered, you may use the license key included in the sample apps.

 .. note::
 	This is a blocking call, and it will not return until the caller successfully initializes HKWireless controller.
-If the phone is not connected to a Wi-Fi network, or any other app on the same phone is using the HKWireless controller, it waits until the app releases the controller.
+If the phone is not connected to a Wi-Fi network, or any other app on the same phone is using the HKWireless controller, it waits until the other app releases the controller.

 	If you needs non-blocking behavior, you should call this API asynchronously using other thread.